We recently spoke with sex educator, author and sensual revolutionary Barbara Carellas about Tantric sex and how it can be a spiritual practice.

 Practice eye gazing.
 Eye gazing is incredibly powerful.
 If you’ve never done it before, you’ll probably giggle or feel self-conscious at first.
 Just relax and keep breathing through the giggles and the “this is stupid” thoughts running through your head.
 You’ll soon drop into a kind of lovely hypnotic intimacy unlike anything you’ve felt before.
 A couple of tips that might help: 1) Play some instrumental music (avoid music with lyrics which can be distracting;) 2) Place your hand on your partner’s heart as they place their hand on your heart.
 Breathe more deeply.

 Are there any resources you would recommend for people who want to learn more about tantric sex?

-Barbara Carrellas, ACS, AASECT, is a sex educator and sensual revolutionary.
-She is the author of Urban Tantra: Sacred Sex for the Twenty-First Century, Ecstasy is Necessary, and Luxurious Loving: Tantric Inspirations for Passion and Pleasure.
-Barbara’s pioneering Urban Tantra® workshops were named best in New York City by TimeOut/New York magazine.
+Is a sex educator whose pioneering Urban Tantra® workshops were named “best in New York City” by TimeOut/New York magazine.
+She is the author of Urban Tantra: Sacred Sex for the Twenty-First Century; Ecstasy is Necessary; and Luxurious Loving: Tantric Inspirations for Passion and Pleasure.

 Subscribe to our newsletter to keep up with the latest news and program updates from The Open Center.